Use These Five Ingredients To Get Rid of Redness From Acne

 Infection

-Whenever you have an angry, red blemish, this indicates that there is an infection present.
+Whenever you have an angry, red blemish, this indicates that there is an infection with bacteria present.
 To combat this, your body initiates a healing response by sending white blood cells to the site.
 As these white blood cells flood the capillaries surrounding the blemish, the capillaries expand leading to visible redness and swelling.

 Post-Inflammatory Erythema (PIE)

-Depending on the type of blemish, the capillaries surrounding a blemish can become dilated to the point where they actually burst and bleed.
-This leaves behind vascular damage in the form of post-inflammatory erythema (PIE).
-PIE is the official term for those annoying red marks that can get left behind after your blemish finally dries up and is no longer active.
+PIE is the official term for those annoying red marks that can get left behind after your acne blemish finally dries up and is no longer active.
 This is more common in those with fair skin tones since their capillaries tend to be thinner and weaker, to begin with.

-As if infection and PIE weren’t enough, many ingredients used to treat acne can unfortunately also be quite harsh and drying.
-This causes skin irritation, which translates to redness.
 Irritation from harsh acne products can make acne appear worse and also makes the skin more susceptible to developing further blemishes.
 The best way to prevent this is to use an oil-free moisturizer to keep the skin hydrated and healthy without clogging pores.

-Best Ingredients to Reduce Redness From Acne
+Best Ingredients to Reduce Acne Redness

 1. Green Tea